Wasdns/Wasdns.github.io/_pages/about.md

 ### 2020

+- October 16, 2020.
+I participated the online ICNP 2020 conference and present my two papers in the conference.
+The video of my presentations can be found [here](https://youtu.be/iw647L1rv8I).
 - August 17, 2020.
 A paper titled "SRA: Switch Resource Aggregation for Application Offloading in Programmable Networks" was accepted by IEEE GLOBECOM 2020 (CCF C).
 (Co-first author).
 - August 13, 2020.
 A paper titled "ApproSync: Approximate State Synchronization for Programmable Networks" was accepted by IEEE ICNP 2020 (CCF B).
 (First author).
+[PDF](https://icnp20.cs.ucr.edu/proceedings/main/ApproSync.pdf)
 - August 13, 2020.
 A paper titled "SPEED: Resource-Efficient and High-Performance Deployment for Data Plane Programs" was accepted by IEEE ICNP 2020 (CCF B).
 (First author).
+[PDF](https://icnp20.cs.ucr.edu/proceedings/main/SPEED.pdf)
 - February 9, 2020.
 A paper titled "FastScale: Fast Scaling Out of Network Functions" was accepted by IEEE INFOCOM WNA Workshop.
 (First author).
+[PDF](https://ieeexplore.ieee.org/document/9162751/)

 ### 2019

 - November 5, 2019.
 A patent titled "基于软件定义数据平面可编程语言的虚拟网络构建方法" was published.
 - October 28, 2019.
 A paper titled "P4SC: A High Performance and Flexible Framework for Service Function Chain" was accepted by IEEE Access.
 (Co-first author).
+[PDF](https://ieeexplore.ieee.org/abstract/document/8887155)
 - October 8, 2019.
 A paper titled "Design and Implementation of In-Network Gradient Compression for Accelerating Distributed Training of Deep Neural Networks" was accepted by The Second National Conference on Advanced Computing and Defense.
 (Co-author).
 - May 1, 2019.
 A paper titled "Design and Implementation of an Experimental Teaching Scheme for the Development of SDN Northbound Applications" was accepted by IEEE ICCSE 2019.
 (Co-author).
 - January 1, 2019.
 A paper titled "Multiple instances mapping of Service Function Chain with parallel Virtual Network Functions" was accepted by Journal of Algorithms & Computational Technology.
 (Co-author).

 ### 2018

 - November 17, 2018.
 A paper titled "P4SC: Towards High-Performance Service Function Chain Implementation on the P4-Capable Device" was accepted by [IM 2019](http://im2019.ieee-im.org) (CCF C).
 (First author).
+[PDF](https://ieeexplore.ieee.org/document/8717843)
 - October 19, 2018.
 A paper titled "PSG: Towards Attack-Free P4 Stateful Data Plane" was accepted by The First National Conference on Advanced Computing and Defense.
 (First author).
 - October 11-13, 2018.
 I attended [The 11th National Conference of Undergraduate on Innovation and Entrepreneurship](http://gjcxcy.bjtu.edu.cn/Index.aspx).
 [News](http://news.fzu.edu.cn/html/fdyw/2018/10/16/677c41ee-b257-4131-a49b-56815515fb2f.html).
 - July 15, 2018.
 A paper titled "MATReduce: Towards High-Performance P4 Pipeline by Reducing Duplicate Match Operations" was accepted by [GLOBECOM 2018](http://globecom2018.ieee-globecom.org/) (CCF C).
 (First author).
+[PDF](https://ieeexplore.ieee.org/document/8647320)